GATB/minia/README.md

 # Before continuing..

-If you are looking to do high-quality genome or metagenome assemblies, please go here: https://github.com/GATB/gatb-minia-pipeline

-This is a pipeline built on top of Minia that does a similar algorithm to metaSpades and MEGAHIT (multi-k assembly).
+If you are looking to do high-quality genome or metagenome assemblies, please go here: https://github.com/GATB/gatb-minia-pipeline This is a pipeline built on top of Minia that does a similar algorithm to metaSpades and MEGAHIT (multi-k assembly).

-Otherwise, this repository contains Minia, a single-k genome assembler.

-# What is Minia ?
+# Introduction

 Minia is a short-read assembler based on a de Bruijn graph, capable of assembling a human genome on a desktop computer in a day.
 The output of Minia is a set of contigs.
-Minia produces results of similar contiguity and accuracy to other de Bruijn assemblers (e.g. Velvet).
+Back when it was released, Minia produced results of similar contiguity and accuracy to other de Bruijn assemblers (e.g. Velvet).
+Now (2015 onwards), genome assemblers have evolved and in order ot have high contiguity, see the previous section.

 # Getting the latest source code